python-sdbus/python-sdbus/docs/examples.rst

     from example_interface import ExampleInterface

-    # Create a new binded object
+    # Create a new bounded object
     example_object = ExampleInterface.new_connect('org.example.test', '/')